vesoft-inc/nebula/docs/manual-EN/statement-syntax/data-manipulation-statements/fetch-syntax.md

 ## Fetch Edge Property

-The `FETCH` usage of edge is almost the same as for vertex.
+The `FETCH` usage of an edge is almost the same as for vertex.
 You can get properties from multiple edges with the same type.

 ```